-I have a complaint against an airline or airport that does not subscribe to CEDR Aviation Adjudication, what shall I do?
+I have a complaint against an airline or airport that does not subscribe to CEDR, what shall I do?

-If a complaint relates to an airline or airport that does not subscribe to CEDR Aviation Adjudication, we will not be able to accept your application.
-However, you can refer your complaint to the Civil Aviation Authority's Passenger and Advice Team (PACT).
-More information can be found here: https://www.caa.co.uk/Passengers/Resolving-travelproblems/
+If a complaint relates to an airline or airport that does not subscribe to CEDR's Aviation Adjudication scheme, we will not be able to accept your application.
+However, you can refer your complaint to the Civil Aviation Authority's Passenger and Advice Team (PACT) or AviationADR (another ADR provider approved by the CAA).

-My dispute relates to mobility equipment, can CEDR Aviation Adjudication help?
+My dispute relates to mobility equipment, can CEDR help?

 Yes.
 A claim relating to mobility equipment can be considered as it relates to the rights of disabled passengers or those with reduced mobility.
 A decision will be made by the adjudicator in view of the evidence provided by the passenger and the airport.
-I have complained to the airport but it has referred me to the airline, who shall I bring my claim against?